Enjoy these amateur cartoons created by the members of the Humor Times community!

 Like to draw or know someone who does?
 Submit original cartoons below!

 Submitting your own cartoons:

-Only images in jpeg (.jpeg or .jpg extension) format will be accepted.
+Only images in jpeg or gif (.jpeg, .jpg or .gif extension) format will be accepted.

 Once uploaded, submitted images will be moderated before you or the public will be able to view them.
 We reserve the right to reject cartoons we feel are in bad taste.

 Of course, you’ll need a way to scan any hand-drawn cartoons to be able to upload them.
 Please adjust the contrast in an image program so that it looks clear and bright.
 Images will be resized to a maximum of 900 pixels in width or height, so you may want to do that first yourself to reduce upload time.

 Please note: By submitting your amateur cartoons to this site, you are agreeing to let the Humor Times post them for the public to see, without compensation.
 You retain any and all authorship rights.